SulaimanSayyed21/h446Alevel/h446Alevel.md

 | 4.
 Responsive design | No     |

-#### Testing Page loading performance 4.3.8
+### Testing Page Loading Performance (4.3.9)

 Using developers tool provided by chrome, all three pages were loaded and network tab is used to see the performance, there were no bottleneck issues were found, the load time varies from `54ms to 93ms` when page is cached and without cache from `150ms to 180ms`.
 Following figure shows the Network tab activity fo the Login page from developers tools.

 ![performance-testing-01.jpg](images\\docs\\performance-testing-01.jpg)<br>
 *figure-23*
-The following page shows the `performance tab` from Google chrome devlopers tools.
-At the bottom section summary informs how much time it has taken to laod the pages.
+The following page shows the `performance tab` from Google chrome developers tools.
+At the bottom section summary informs how much time it has taken to load the pages.

 ![performance-testing-02.jpg](images\\docs\\performance-testing-02.jpg)<br>
 *figure-24*

 <div class="page"/>

-### Implementing Design Part-A  Step-2: Setting up Database locally and online 4.4
+## Implementing Design Part-A  Step-2: Setting up Database Locally and Online (4.4)

 - Mongodb server and clients utilities are installed on the local machine.
 Two client utilities are installed one is a mongo shell called `mongosh` and second one is GUI called `Compass`.
 - Both are shown to be running in the following figure.
 Mongo shell can be opened in Compass or separately